 Credential Management is how an agency issues, manages, and revokes credentials bound to enterprise identities.

 A credential is a data structure that authoritatively binds an authenticator to an existing identity using one or more identifiers.
-An employee or contractor uses an authenticator with a password or cryptographic module to assert their identity.

 The following are types of authenticators: